nanvel/blog/2017/11/trading.md

 ### Psychology

+Behavioral finance studies irrational financial decision-making.

 If smart people would be able to be consistently profitable in trading, we would have many rich people.

 **Loss aversion** is the observation that human beings experience losses asymmetrically more severely than equivalent gains.
 Each next win gives less sattisfaction.
 Each loss adds to pain of previous loses.
 Negative emotions have a stronger impact than positive ones.
 According to one study, the pain of losing $100 still outweighs the happiness of gaining $240.
+Causes some traders to exit their profitable position too soon because pain from possibly losing some of the current profits outweights the pleasure from gaining higher profits.

 There is a rational part in loss aversion, losses can lead to capital wiped out, even if size of wins is higher than of losses and chances for each outcome is 50/50 because any capital is limited.

+**Endowment effect** causes traders to hold on to a losing position for too long.
+Demand much more to give up the asset than they would pay to aquire it.

+**Status quo bias** causes traders to hold on to a losing position for too long.
+A preference for the current state of affairs.

+**Representativeness bias** - put too much weight on ecent experience and underweight long-term average.

 It is difficult to accept own mistakes and change.